grosheth/linux_manager/README.md

 Automate common programming tasks on Linux

 Default name for the binary is 'mgr', the script handles changes in the name so rename it to anything you like.

-The installation scripts does not manage changes in the name though.
+***The installation scripts does not manage changes in the name***

 # Installation